CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab12.md

 ## Summary

-By completing this lab, you learned how to:

-* Create an Azure AI Foundry project integrated with the **Semantic Kernel SDK**.
-* Set up two collaborating agents: an *Incident Manager* to analyze log files and a *DevOps Assistant* to apply corrective actions.
-* Provide and work with sample log files for issue detection and resolution.
-* Implement function calls where the DevOps Assistant updates logs with resolution messages.
-* Re-run analysis with the Incident Manager to verify that issues were resolved successfully.
-* Test the end-to-end agent workflow within Azure Cloud Shell.
-* Review conversation and log history to confirm agent collaboration.
+In this lab, you built a **multi-agent solution** in **Azure AI Foundry** using the **Semantic Kernel SDK**.
+You created an *Incident Manager* agent to analyze service logs and a *DevOps Assistant* agent to implement corrective actions.
+You configured group chat rules for controlled collaboration between the agents and tested the workflow with sample log files.
+Finally, you validated that the agents successfully identified issues, resolved them, and updated the logs, demonstrating effective agent collaboration.

 ### You have successfully completed the Hands-on Lab!